Simon Harcourt (1653–1724)

-Simon Harcourt (1653–1724), of the Middle Temple and Pendley, Hertfordshire, was an English politician.
+Simon Harcourt (1653–1727), of the Middle Temple and Pendley Manor, Hertfordshire, was an English politician.

 Family

 Harcourt was the son of Rev. Vere Harcourt and Lucy née Thornton.
-In 1677 he married his first wife Elizabeth, daughter of Sir Richard Anderson and Dame Elizabeth Anderson of Pendley Manor at Tring in Hertfordshire.
-Elizabeth died in 1694 and her parents were both dead by 1699, and Harcourt inherited the manor.
+In 1677 he married his second wife Elizabeth, daughter of Sir Richard Anderson and Dame Elizabeth Anderson of Pendley Manor at Tring in Hertfordshire.
+Elizabeth died in June 1727 and her parents were both dead by 1699, and Harcourt inherited the manor.

 Harcourt remarried several times: Elizabeth née Canon (d.
 1706), then Elizabeth née Morse (d.
 1724), and finally Mary née Harcourt, the daughter of his cousin Sir Philip Harcourt.

 Career

 He was a Member (MP) of the Parliament of England and the Parliament of Great Britain for Aylesbury in the periods 21 December 1702 – 1705 and 1710–1715.